Hollywood Freeway: State Route 170

 SR 170 then continues through the northeastern portion of the San Fernando Valley, finally merging onto northbound I-5.
-There is no connector route to I-5 South because the angle between the two freeways is too acute.
+There is no connector route to I-5 south because the angle between the two freeways is too acute.

-There are HOV lanes in operation 24 hours a day in each direction of SR-170 between I-5 and the Hollywood Split interchange.
-There is a direct connection from the northbound SR-170 HOV lanes onto the northbound I-5 HOV lanes, as well as from the southbound I-5 HOV lanes onto the southbound SR-170 HOV lanes.
-This makes it possible to connect with the I-5 HOV lanes as well as the SR-14 HOV lanes (from the I-5) without merging into regular lanes.
+There are HOV lanes in operation 24 hours a day in each direction of SR 170 between I-5 and the Hollywood Split interchange.
+There is a direct connection from the northbound SR 170 HOV lanes onto the northbound I-5 HOV lanes, as well as from the southbound I-5 HOV lanes onto the southbound SR 170 HOV lanes.
+This makes it possible to connect with the I-5 HOV lanes as well as the SR 14 HOV lanes (from the I-5) without merging into regular lanes.

 Both this portion of US 101 and the entirety of SR 170 are part of the California Freeway and Expressway System, and are part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.

-As of 2018, Caltrans is planning to add soundwalls to SR-170 in both directions between Sherman Way and the Hollywood Split.
+As of 2018, Caltrans is planning to add soundwalls to SR 170 in both directions between Sherman Way and the Hollywood Split.
 There are currently some neighborhoods located near the freeway, which cause noise pollution.
 Now that soundwalls are in place, it can reduce the noise and reduces smog.

 History

 Plans for the Hollywood Freeway officially began in 1924 when Los Angeles voters approved a "stop-free express highway" between Downtown Los Angeles and the San Fernando Valley.
 The first segment of the Hollywood Freeway built was a one and a half mile stretch through the Cahuenga Pass.
 That segment opened on June 15, 1940.
 It was then known as the "Cahuenga Pass Freeway".
 Pacific Electric Railway trolleys ran down the center of this freeway until 1952.
 The next section of the freeway that stretched from the San Fernando Valley to Downtown Los Angeles opened on April 16, 1954 at a cost of $55 million.
 The final section, north of the Ventura Freeway to the Golden State Freeway was completed in 1968.

 A year after the Hollywood Freeway opened, it was used by an average of 183,000 vehicles a day, almost double the capacity it was designed to carry.
 Actor Bob Hope called it the "biggest parking lot in the world" in his routine.

 The segment through Hollywood was the first to be built through a heavily populated area and requiring the moving or demolition of many buildings, including Rudolph Valentino's former home in Whitley Heights.
 The freeway was also designed to curve around KTTV Studios and Hollywood Presbyterian Church.
 Much of the rubble and debris from the buildings removed for the freeway's construction was dumped into Chávez Ravine, the current home to Dodger Stadium.

-In 1967, the Hollywood Freeway was the first freeway in California that had ramp meters.
+In 1967, the Hollywood Freeway was the first freeway in California to have ramp meters.